[The following article was written in January 2017. An update of the year’s progress will be posted next week to my email list. ]

 Everyone struggles.
 The key is having the willpower to push through the struggles, and that’s where having an affirmation helps.

 Here’s the honest truth — I HATED writing that article.
-Once I picked a topic — writing to my parents about trying magic mushrooms — I couldn’t decide how to write it.
+Once I picked a topic, I couldn’t decide how to write it.
 One draft was all humor and no sincerity.
 One was deathly sincere and no humor.
 I even lost faith entirely and started writing an article about how to improve your dating life instead.
 I wanted to give up.

 But I couldn’t, because everyday I read an affirmation that said I was going to make money as a writer, and real writers power through the pain of self-doubt.